Since 2002 Cambustion have offered a range of aerosol instruments designed for aerosol science applications.

 The DMS500 offers users real-time size distributions between 5nm and 2,500nm at 10Hz.

-The DMS500's ease of use and traceable data, combined with flexible integrated dilution system (allowing sampling of high concentration sources such as combustion burners) have seen hundreds sold worldwide since the first generation in 2002.Find out more
+The DMS500's ease of use and traceable data, combined with flexible integrated dilution system (with the sensitivity for ambient measurements, while supporting sampling of high concentration sources such as combustion burners) have seen hundreds sold worldwide since the first generation in 2002.Find out more

 The SCS is a standalone smoking and vaping machine, compatible with both tobacco / cannabis combustibles and electronic cigarettes and capable of reproducing standard and custom smoking regimes.
 The SCS can operate standalone for basic product development, or be used to capture samples for a variety of measurement techniques including GC-MS, HPLC and more.
 The SCS is also deployed in quality control applications.Find out more

 Aerosol Diffusion Dryer